brarbrb/ai-powered-curriculum/README.md

 ## Empowering Students to Learn Purposefully

 ### **Project Overview**
 In today's rapidly evolving job market, students often struggle to select courses that will enhance their employability and align with industry demands.
-Our project, **AI Powered Curriculum**, bridges this gap by providing **data-driven insights** to help students and job seekers make informed course selections.
+Our project bridges this gap by providing data-driven insights to help students and job seekers make informed course selections.

-By analyzing job listings and course offerings, our tool **matches relevant courses** to industry requirements, enabling users to gain **essential skills** for their desired career paths.
+By analyzing job listings and course offerings, our tool matches relevant courses to industry requirements, enabling users to gain essential skills for their desired career paths.

 This project was inspired by real-world challenges faced by students selecting courses.

 ---

-## **Data Collection & Integration**
+## **Data Used**
 We built a **large and relevant dataset** from various sources:
 - **Job Listings Dataset**: Scraped from **GotFriends** (~2000 rows) using celenium.
 Each job entry contains:
   - `job_title`
   - `job_description`
   - `job_requirements`
+    *Note*: Scraping code can be find in scraper.py file

 - **Course Dataset**: Gathered from **Technion (Cheesfork GitHub), Coursera, and Udemy** (~4000 rows).
 Each course entry contains:
   - `course_name`
   - `course_summary`
   - `course_source`
+  Datasets links are attached down bellow.

 **Filtering:**
 - Job listings were filtered to include only data-related roles (e.g., **Data Scientist, Data Engineer, Data Analyst**).
 - Technion courses were limited to the **Faculty of Data and Decision Sciences** to ensure relevance.
 ---

 ## **AI & Algorithms Used**